-Copies of the complete thesis must be submitted to all committee members at least two weeks before the thesis defense is held.
-The thesis defense is a meeting in which thesis committee members conduct an oral examination on the student's thesis and evaluate it as Pass/Fail.
+Copies of the complete thesis must be submitted to all committee members at least two weeks prior to the thesis defense.
+During the thesis defense the thesis committee members conduct an oral examination on the student's thesis and evaluate it as Pass/Fail.
 The committee may require revisions of the written thesis prior to final approval and may withhold signatures of approval until the revisions are satisfactory.